flatironinstitute/CryoLike/docs/source/tutorials/From_structures_images_to_likelihoodmatrix.rst

 folder.

-See :doc:`/examples/make_templates` for more information about this example, and **TODO LINK** for detailed documentation about the template conversion functions.
+See :doc:`/examples/make_templates` for more information about this example, and :doc:`</concepts/templateCreation>` for details about the template creation functions.

 Step 3: Convert images